Phileosopher/commonplace/addiction-centers.md

 - Principles: Rules that keep family unified and strong, subordinate to family
 - God: The builder and maintainer of the family

-If your [money](money-1_why.md) is the center of your life:
+If your [money](money-1_why.md) is your life's purpose:

 - Spouse: Asset or liability in acquiring money
 - Family: Economic drain
 - Money: Gives security and meaning
-- Work: Necessary to the acquisition of money
+- Work: Necessary for acquiring money
 - Possessions: Evidence of economic success
 - Pleasure: Economic drain or evidence of economic stress
 - Friend(s): Chosen because of economic status, or influence